revolist/revogrid-docs/compare/syncfusion-gantt-alternative.md

 ### Is RevoGrid a Syncfusion Gantt alternative?

 Yes.
-RevoGrid Gantt supports editable task hierarchies, milestones, dependencies, automatic and manual scheduling, calendars, constraints, critical path, baselines, resources, assignments, capacity diagnostics, timeline zoom, taskbar editing, and framework integrations.
+RevoGantt supports editable task hierarchies, milestones, dependencies, automatic and manual scheduling, calendars, constraints, critical path, baselines, resources, assignments, capacity diagnostics, timeline zoom, taskbar editing, and framework integrations.
 It is particularly well suited to grid-centric products.

-### Does RevoGrid Gantt support all four dependency types?
+### Does RevoGantt support all four dependency types?

 Yes.
 RevoGrid supports Finish-to-Start, Start-to-Start, Finish-to-Finish, and Start-to-Finish relationships, including lead and lag values, validation, and visual dependency editing.

-### Does RevoGrid Gantt support critical path and baselines?
+### Does RevoGantt support critical path and baselines?

 Yes.
 It can calculate and highlight the critical path, project slack, render baseline bars, and expose baseline variance for planned-versus-current comparisons.

-### Can RevoGrid Gantt schedule resources?
+### Can RevoGantt schedule resources?

 Yes.
 RevoGrid models resources and assignments separately, supports multiple resource assignments, resource calendars, resource planning views, capacity summaries, over-allocation diagnostics, and resource-leveling workflows.

-### Is RevoGrid Gantt open source?
+### Is RevoGantt open source?

 The RevoGrid core data grid is MIT licensed and remains free.
 Gantt is a Pro Advanced feature available under a commercial license.

-### Can I use RevoGrid Gantt in React, Vue, Angular, or Svelte?
+### Can I use RevoGantt in React, Vue, Angular, or Svelte?

 Yes.
 RevoGrid uses a framework-neutral Web Component core and provides integration paths for React, Vue, Angular, Svelte, and vanilla JavaScript.